 1. Keeping Up With A Rapidly Changing Landscape

 The primary reason why frontend is viewed as being difficult is the fact that it is rapidly changing.
 It seems like every few months there are new tools and frameworks coming out to “make frontend development better”.
+Every day you have new tutorials and courses to teach you React, Angular, or Vue.

 In my personal opinion, I can see this stabilizing sometime in the future.
 However, modern frontend development is still in its infancy, and because of this, there are many different approaches and techniques coming out to try and perfect it.